Fundamental Software Engineering Processes

 1. Stakeholder Analysis and Interaction Design

-The applications selection represent your first choice of app ideas and important stakeholders.
+The applications selection represent your first choice of app ideas.
 You interview the scientist to learn of their needs.
-The website is a mini design project unto itself, and creates a site for posting your design documents.
-You then identify and describe all the stakeholders.
-Grad students give you a more through stakeholder analysis which describes their goals and influences on the project.
-The grad students also make user personas which you can use to focus your thinking about potential users of your app.
+Your team makes a team/project website.
+The website is a mini design project unto itself, and creates a site for posting your design documents so that they are accessible to your scientist, grad students (UX experts) and instructors.
+You identify and describe all the stakeholders.
+Grad students give you a more thorough stakeholder analysis which describes their goals and influences on the project.
+Your team and grad students make user personas which you can use to focus your thinking about potential users of your app.
 The grad students also provide simplified Hierarchical Task Analysis.
 You also describe the interaction in nominal use scenario.
 The nominal interaction diagram delineates some of the roles of stakeholders and sequentially lists the tasks of the application.
 Your simplified hierarchical task analysis is tabulates potential views of your application.

 2. Paper Prototype

 You then make paper prototypes which illustrate the views of the app and serve to illustrate the interactions of your applications.
 For the paper prototype you will delineate usability goals and concerns.
 Your team will then refine the use scenario for the cognitive walkthrough.
 The cognitive walkthrough is an opportunity for the rest of the class to view your design and provide feedback.
 You will also get an opportunity to see other teams’ designs.
 The presentation is also an opportunity for a heuristic evaluation which are performed by the grad students.
 The heuristic evaluation contains both a list of usability principles for your app and an expert usability evaluation of your design.

 3. Refined Design

 After receiving feedback on your design from the client, the rest of the class, graduate student and me, you refine your design.
 The design review documents includes the modification to your design after you have reviewed all the evaluations of others.